 We are seeking to recruit three experienced investigative journalists in each of the rainforest regions and one journalist based at a major global media outlet.

-The network will employ a data and technology coordinator, who will work together with the fellows to apply innovative investigation techniques, such as the exploration of large amounts of documents and geospatial analysis, among others.
+The network will employ a data and technology coordinator, who will work with the Fellows to apply innovative investigation techniques, such as the exploration of large amounts of documents and geospatial analysis.

 The initiative will also work in collaboration with the Pulitzer Center’s education team.
 Fellows will have the support of local education coordinators, who will identify outreach opportunities to share investigation findings at schools and universities.